Asset protection planning is about protecting your assets from creditors -- and it is not just for the super-wealthy.Read more

 Credit Shelter Trusts Aren't Just for the Super Wealthy

 Credit shelter trusts are a way to take full advantage of state and federal estate tax exemptions.
 Although such trusts may appear needless unless you are a multi-millionaire, there are still reasons for those of more modest means to do this kind of planning, and one of the main ones is state taxes.

 When the surviving spouse dies, any part of the estate over that threshold will be subject to estate tax.
-In other words, without proper planning the exemption of the first spouse to die is lost.
-The way to preserve both spouses’ exemptions has been to create a “credit shelter trust” (also called an A/B or bypass trust).
+In other words, without proper planning, the exemption of the first spouse to die is lost.
+The way to preserve both spouses’ exemptions has been to create a credit shelter trust (also called an A/B or bypass trust).

-Let’s say that a couple lives in State X, which has retained an estate tax on all estates over $1 million (this is the state’s exemption).
-Looking at just the federal exemption of $5.45 million and the ability for the first spouse to die to transfer his or her unused credit to the other spouse, it would appear that the couple would have no tax issues if their estate is under $10.90 million.
-However, if the first spouse on his death passes everything to the surviving spouse, she may end up with an estate well over the state’s $1 million threshold and be subject to a substantial state tax upon her own death.
-In effect, the couple has lost the state’s “unified credit” of the first spouse to pass away.
+Let’s say that a couple -- Jennifer and Lucas -- lives in State X. That state has retained an estate tax on all estates worth more than $1 million (the state’s exemption).
+Looking at just the federal exemption of $12.92 million (in 2023) and the ability for the first spouse to die to transfer their unused credit to the other spouse, it would appear that the couple would have no tax issues if their combined estate is under $12.92 million.

-Standard estate tax planning is to split an estate that is over the prevailing state or federal exemption amount between spouses and for each spouse to execute a trust to “shelter” the first exemption amount in the estate of the first spouse to pass away.
-While the terms of such trusts vary, they generally provide that the trust income will be paid to the surviving spouse and the trust principal will be available at the discretion of the trustee if needed by the surviving spouse.
-Since the surviving spouse does not control distributions of principal, the trust funds will not be included in her estate at her death and will not be subject to tax.
-This way, in State X the couple can protect up to $2 million from estate taxation while still making the entire estate available to the surviving spouse if needed.
+In this example, since the surviving spouse (Jennifer) does not control distributions of principal, the trust funds will not be included in her estate at her death and will not be subject to tax.
+This way, in State X, Jennifer and Lucas can protect up to $2 million from estate taxation while still making the entire estate available to Jennifer, the surviving spouse, if needed.

 Even if your state has no estate or inheritance tax, there are other reasons to have a credit shelter trust.
 The include the following: